-What is Lithium Augmentation Therapy?
+What is Lithium Augmentation Therapy for Major Depression?

 Augmentation treatment simply means that a second drug is added to an antidepressant treatment regimen.
 This additional drug is added when there is no response or, more commonly, only a partial response to an antidepressant.

 Aside from lithium, other augmentation agents include thyroid hormones, atypical neuroleptics, and anticonvulsants like lamotrigine, stimulants, and buspirone.
-Although several drugs are available to treat major depression, at least 30-50% of people with Major Depression will not respond sufficiently to treatment with a single antidepressant.
+Although several drugs are available to treat Major Depression, at least 30-50% of people with Major Depression will not respond sufficiently to treatment with a single antidepressant.

 More than 30 studies and 10 placebo-controlled double-blind trials have shown the substantial success with lithium augmentation in the acute treatment of depressive episodes.
 Throughout all of these studies, 5 of them did not show much improvement with Lithium augmentation, likely due to insufficient doses or too short a treatment duration.
 Doses of Lithium that were higher than 600 mg a day over the course of 7 days were the most effective in augmentation therapy.